 If you've been offered a free pension review, check the Financial Conduct Authority's register to make sure that the company's reputable.
 You can also seek free pensions advice from the government's Pension Wise service.

-Before you take action, it’s vital that you contact your existing pension provider.
-If you’ve been fast enough, they may be able to cancel the transfer of pension funds.
+Before you take action, it's vital that you contact your existing provider.
+If you've been fast enough, they may be able to cancel the transfer of pension funds.

 You can contact Action Fraud if you think you've lost money through offline fraud or cybercrime.
 There are also other ways to report pension scams:

-The FSCS can cover up to £85,000 of loss through failed pension investments if it’s found that the investment was mis-sold or the pension holder was a victim of fraud.
-If the UK regulated pensions advisors have given bad advice to their clients, they may be required to pay compensation and make amends for their actions.
+The FSCS can cover up to £85,000 of loss through failed pension investments if it's found that the investment was mis-sold or the holder was a victim of fraud.
+If the UK regulated pensions advisors have given bad advice to their clients, they might be required to pay compensation and make amends for their actions.